I am an assistant professor at the International College of Innovation at the National Chengchi University (國立政治大學創新國際學院).

-I obtained my MPA (Master of Public Administration) degree from National Chengchi University (Taiwan) in 2019 and a Bachelor of Arts in Political Science from National Taiwan University in 2015.
-Prior to starting my graduate studies, I worked in the Congress of Taiwan.
+I earned a PhD in Public Affairs from the University of Missouri’s Harry S Truman School of Government and Public Affairs in 2025.
+I also hold an MPA (Master of Public Administration) from National Chengchi University (Taiwan, 2019) and a BA in Political Science from National Taiwan University (2015); before beginning graduate study, I worked in the Congress of Taiwan.

 My full CV is available here.